hekland/FridgeDoorAlarm/README.md

 ### What is this repository for? ###

-**Low-power circuit-break detector using the ATtiny85, to ensure the fridge and freezer doors are closed**
+**Low-power circuit-break detector using the ATtiny85, to ensure that the fridge and freezer doors are closed**

 * Version 1.0 (2017-07-30): Initial release